o1-labs/proof-systems/arrabbiata/notes.md

 - [ ] Compute cross-terms with the existing expressions and commit to it + pass as public input
 - [ ] Compute challenge r

+- [ ] For message passing, in particular the challenges, we can use a decomposition of the scalar, see Pickles.